mwojick/clip-inserter/README.md

 - Disabled automatically when navigating away or closing the tab/window.
 - Attempts to clear your clipboard on activation so that you don't inadvertently paste something that was on the clipboard beforehand.

-  - This may fail if the document isn't focused at the time it attempts to clear it, but it's not likely to happen unless you go out of your way.
+  - This may fail if the document isn't focused at the time it attempts to clear it (doesn't seem to work on Android Firefox).

 - Can configure the following in the popup:
   - Enable/disable on the current site/tab (some pages are restricted like the new tab page).